 Check Fire and Carbon Monoxide Alarms

-Make sure you have fire and carbon monoxide alarms installed on every floor of your home.
+Ensure you have fire and carbon monoxide alarms installed on every home floor.
 Test them monthly to make sure they are working and replace batteries if needed.
 Carbon monoxide can be tricky to understand and is called “the silent killer” because it is a colorless, odorless gas, which makes it very easy to overlook or not recognize in your home.

 That’s why it’s important to follow these safety tips to keep you and your family protected:

 - Don’t warm up a vehicle or leave the engine running in your garage.